davismariotti/smooffee/README.md

 # Smooffee
 ## Sprint Planning
 We are tracking our Sprints with GitHub issues.
-Every issue attached to the Sprint 2 milestone is in Sprint 2.
+Every issue attached to a milestone is in that sprint.
 Every issue will have a size corresponding to the number of hours we estimate it will take to complete.
 They are also tagged with the appropriate platform in our code and assigned to a team member.

 ## Installation Instructions